tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LP_Stu_Postman.md

 Instruct TAs to make rounds to sure all students have `Postman` installed.
 Have TAs provide assistance/troubleshooting to any students experiencing issues getting started with `Postman`.

+Recommend that students save their API requests in `Postman` so they do not have to continually execute the same request.

 Slack out the supplemental `Postman Install Guide` to students so they have a step-by-step process for how to install and get started with `Postman`.

 **Files:**